nais/doc/docs/persistence/elastic-search.md

 O'Reilly has a useful [article](https://www.oreilly.com/content/10-elasticsearch-metrics-to-watch/) about metrics to watch in an Elastic cluster.

+[Awesome prometheus alerts](https://awesome-prometheus-alerts.grep.to/rules#elasticsearch) is another good source of alerts to look out for.

 Some metrics that might be useful to watch, based on above article (We need feedback on this list, as we have no practical experience to lean on):

 - `elasticsearch_cluster_health_status_code`